SiclaitGitHub/azure-network-protocols/README.md

 The "ping" function refers to the act of sending ICMP Echo Request messages from one device to another device in order to test network connectivity and measure the round-trip time (RTT) between them.
 It is a commonly used utility in networking and is available on most operating systems.

 - Type "ICMP" in the search bat at the top of the WireSahrk window the press "Enter"
 - You will notice that no ICMP traffic is visible.
-This is eauce the Network Security Group of VM@ is blocking th eflow of this type of traffic between VM! and VM2.
+This is eauce the Network Security Group of VM@ is blocking th eflow of this type of traffic between VM1 and VM2.

 <img width="1427" alt="Screen Shot 2023-07-13 at 11 08 28 PM" src="https://github.com/SiclaitGitHub/azure-network-protocols/assets/139138443/b35829d2-4365-4dba-a381-603b75546b90">